Dat10496/movie-app/README.md

 # THE MOVIE APP

-- link to the app: https://routing-jobs-app.netlify.app/
+- link to the app: https://application-movies.netlify.app/
-- subtitle: Jobs-Routing-App
+- subtitle: movies-application
-- main feature: "This is a practice with React framework.
-Get API and showing jobs about IT jobs "
+- main feature: "You can search many movie and read detail about it.
+Such as: Rating, Day release, Overview,.. "
-- Option: You can search by name..
+- Option: You can search by genre, name,..

 ## HOW TO START

 - install nodejs 18
-- in the app directory

-* first run : `json-server --watch jobs.json --port 5000` to get fake API
+- get api key, change env.example to .env
-* then run: `npm install && npm start`
+- in the app directory, run: `npm install && npm start`

 ## DEVELOPMENT LOGS